President White, Men’s College Presidents on Panelby Jim Amidon • March 24, 2010

 President White will travel to Atlanta, where the conference will be hosted by Georgia State University and Morehouse College.
 He was invited to serve on Friday's panel by Dr. Robert M. Franklin, who is the president of Morehouse.
 The panel talk the presidents will present is entitled “What Men’s Colleges Have Learned about Recruitment, Retention, and Masculinity.”

-is designed to allow scholars of men’s studies to present their research and scholarship, much of it related to pedagogical approaches to teaching men.
+The AMSA conference is designed to allow scholars of men’s studies to present their research and scholarship, much of it related to pedagogical approaches to teaching men.

 “I’m excited about this opportunity to get to know the presidents better and to present men’s colleges as practiced thinkers about all aspects of the education of young men,” said President White.